nrdvana/userp/doc/protocol.md

     But, in order to reach aditional variable-length fields, it is necessary to read the fields that come before them.

+Placements:
+  Always-Static     (byte offset from start of static area) Always-Sequential (in sequential order following static porition of the record) Conditional-Bit   (Field will be present if bit in static area is set) Conditional-Defined (Field will be present if another field is present) Conditional-Undefined (Field will be present if another field is not present)

+Fields can be "Always", "Conditional", or "Extra", and have placement of "Sequential", or a bit offset.

+Alternatives:
+  - Selector of often, list of extra, followed by static bits, followed by always, followed by all sselected often, followed by extra
+    - most compact encoding
+    - encoder must declare all in advance, or use two buffers, and must write "often" in correct order
+    - fastest decoding
+    - decoder needs to allocate storage for the list of extra
+    - decoder needs to retain all symbol table and retain all static bits understand all types
+  - Selector of often+seldom, followed by static bits, followed by always, followed by all selected (in order) followed by extra specified one at a time
+    - most compact encoding for known fields
+    - encoder must write all "often" and "seldom" in order
+    - decoder won't have complete list of fields until finishes record
+    - decoder needs to retain all symbol table and retain all static bits understand all types
+  - Static bits with Always and Conditional fields, followed by extra specified one at a time, optional lengths, with nul terminator
+    - less efficient for "often" fields that can't be converted to "conditional"
+    - non-static always/conditional fields must be written in order, all others are ad-hoc
+    - no variable length confusion at start of record
+    - decoder only needs static bits for state, constrained systems could put a cap on it, process all always/conditional first, then discard and iterate ad-hoc
+    - decoder needs to understand all types and translate symbol table
+    - simpler field description
+  - "Extra" count, followed by static (which includes presence bits) followed by always, optional, and extra.
+  - "Extra" definition byte count, followed by extra IDs and types, followed by static (and presence bits) followed by all field data.
+    - Algorithm:
+      If record allows "extra", read byte count (or provided as spare from selector) Decode bytes into <=N integers, each is a field Id or symbol id, and if symbol id, the next int is the type id.
+      Mark a pointer to the start of the "static" area.
+      If the user wants to decode all fields:
+        Decode all the static-placement fields, skipping the Optional ones if bit not set Decode all the sequential-placement fields, skipping the Optional ones if bit not set.
+        Decode all the 'extra' fields, in order provided.
+    - Byte offset of static data means as soon as record begins, can make a pointer to both the static data and the dynamic ints, to iterate them.
+Entire record length could be known at this point if all present fields have a fixed length.
+    - Dynamic field+type ints can be decoded in one loop, and buffer can be pre-allocated (possibly oversize)
+    - Dynamic field+type ints could be decoded on demand, too, without caching them.
+    - Presence bits must be part of static data, and not supplied by "leftover" bits, so no need to do awkward things with potentially massive size of "leftovers", meaning leftover can always be a constrained register (count) and not a vector.
+    - All fields have a chance of being aligned to the back of the previous field, for less wasted space.

 Userp Stream Protocol 1
 -----------------------